 While it is easy to find lower rates for audio transcription, I offer a number of advantages over low-cost services:

 - Consistent high quality: With low-cost transcription services, you often don’t get to choose who transcribes your file, and it could be a different person each time, leading to inconsistent quality.
-I have over two years of transcription experience, a background in editing, and a strong command of English grammar and sentence structure.
+I have three years of transcription experience, a background in editing, and a strong command of English grammar and sentence structure.

 - Research skills: I apply my Internet research skills to ensure accuracy with names and terminology.

 - Personalization: I will work with you to create transcripts that suit your needs in terms of style and formatting.

 - Fairness: For any transcript, I can do one round of reasonable corrections for no additional charge.
 If you send me a file that I know I can’t transcribe accurately (because of poor audio quality, difficult/unfamiliar accents or terminology, etc.), I will let you know right away rather than taking your money for an inferior product.

 For me to determine if I can transcribe your audio and to set a fair pay rate, I first need you to send me the file or a representative sample.
 All common audio and video formats are acceptable.